All India Football Federation: Controversies

-Politicians are highly involved in AIFF.
 From 1988 to 2009, Congress party's Priya Ranjan Dasmunsi was president of AIFF.
-After him his fellow, then Congress and later Nationalist Congress Party's politician Praful Patel became president and run it from 2009 to 2022 in an authoritarian manner.
+After him his fellow, then Congress and later Nationalist Congress Party's politician Praful Patel became president and ran it from 2009 to 2022 in an authoritarian manner.
 He was removed from the position by Supreme Court of India in May 2022 and a three members' committee was appointed to run AIFF.
 In their decision the judge remarked that the present state of this organisation is not in the interest of proper governance.
 Patel remained president of the AIFF for 16 years, without any tenure limit.
 He held the position in 3 terms.
 As per AIFF, some people dictate Indian football who serve themselves in the expenses of football sport and players.
 According to The Telegraph newspaper's article, there is rampant and open corruption in the All India Football Federation (AIFF) and due to this, many of the sponsors do not want to sponsor AIFF or be associated with it.
 And Players, coaches and officials related to football feels that the AIFF's attitude and management of this organisation have to be change, otherwise football will not improve in India.

 As of 6 October 2021, since 2020 AIFF avoided elections to new president and office holders.
 Praful Patel is president of AIFF since 2009 and held president's post even after his legal presidency period ended.